Anomalous Surface Conductivity of Weyl Semimetals: Abstract

 \section{Abstract}

 We calculate the surface dc conductivity of Weyl semimetals and show that it contains an anomalous contribution in addition to a Drude contribution from the Fermi arc.
-The anomalous part is independent of the surface scattering time, and appears at nonzero temperature and doping (away from the Weyl nodes), increasing quadratically with both.
-The nontrivial coupling between the surface and the bulk leads to an effective description on the surface that mimics an interacting two-dimensional fluid in certain regimes of energy, even in the absence of any explicit scattering on the surface, and is responsible for the anomalous contribution.
-Remarkably, in a layered Weyl semimetal, the temperature dependent part of the surface conductivity at low temperatures is dominated by the anomalous response which can be probed experimentally to unravel this unusual behavior.
+The anomalous part is independent of the surface scattering time, and appears at nonzero temperature and doping (away from the Weyl nodes), increasing quadratically with both with a universal ratio of coefficients.
+Microscopically, it results from the contribution of the gapless bulk to the surface conductivity.
+We argue that this can be interpreted as the conductivity of an effective interacting surface fluid that coexists with the Fermi arc metal.
+In a certain regime of low temperatures, the temperature dependence of the surface conductivity is dominated by the anomalous response, which can be probed experimentally to unravel the unusual behavior.

 \emph{Introduction.} Weyl semimetals (WSMs) are gapless topological materials defined by non-degenerate bands in the bulk intersecting at isolated points in the momentum space \citep{VafekDiracReview,Burkov2018,Burkov:2016aa,YanFelserReview,ArmitageWeylDiracReview,Shen2017,Belopolski:2016wu,Guo2018,Chang2016,Gyenis_2016,Huang:2015vn,Inoue1184,Lv:2015aa,Sun2015a,Xu2015,Xu2016,Xu613,Yang:2015aa,Zheng2016}.
 These points, known as Weyl nodes, have a well-defined chirality and host quasiparticles that mimic relativistic Weyl fermions first studied in high-energy physics.
 Since Weyl fermions are topological objects, their response to external electromagnetic fields is distinct from that of usual Bloch electrons in conventional solids.
-Numerous such bulk topological responses have been extensively investigated, both in theory and in experiments, over the past decade \citep{Hosur2013a,Wang_2018,Hu:2019aa,ZyuninBurkovWeylTheta,ChenAxionResponse,VazifehEMResponse,Burkov_2015,Hosur2012,Juan:2017aa,Wang2017,Nagaosa:2020aa,NielsenABJ,IsachenkovCME,SadofyevChiralHydroNotes,Loganayagam2012,GoswamiFieldTheory,Wang2013,BasarTriangleAnomaly,LandsteinerAnomaly}.
+Numerous such bulk topological responses have been extensively investigated, both in theory and in experiments, over the past decade \citep{Hosur2013a,Wang_2018,Hu:2019aa,ZyuninBurkovWeylTheta,ChenAxionResponse,VazifehEMResponse,Burkov_2015,Hosur2012,Juan:2017aa,Wang2017,Halterman2018,Halterman:19,Nagaosa:2020aa,NielsenABJ,IsachenkovCME,SadofyevChiralHydroNotes,Loganayagam2012,GoswamiFieldTheory,Wang2013,BasarTriangleAnomaly,LandsteinerAnomaly}.